lachrist/bercow/README.md

       Default: ".turtle.json"
   --layout
       Use a predefined layout: ["alongside","separated"].
-      This option overrides the '--format' and '--filter' options.
+      This option overrides the '--format' and '--exclude' options.
   --format-regexp
       A regular expression to decompose the parts of a target's relative path.
   --format-regexp-flags